-This webpage will serve as a resource for community stakeholders and interested parties on the proposed ordinance, and will be updated as draft regulations are proposed or new information is released.
+This webpage will serve as a resource for community stakeholders and interested parties on the ordinance, and will be updated as draft regulations are proposed or new information is released.